samueldn/Project-Descriptions-for-Review/Front End/Online Resume Project.md

                   display: function

-2. Iterate through each JSON object and append its information to index.html in the correct section.
+2. Iterate through each javaScript object and append its information to index.html in the correct section.
  * First off, you’ll be using jQuery’s `selector.append()` and `selector.prepend()` functions to modify index.html. `selector.append()` makes an element appear at the end of a selected section. `selector.prepend()` makes an element appear at the beginning of a selected section.
    * Pay close attention to the ids of the `<div>`s in index.html and the HTML snippets in helper.js.
 They’ll be very useful as jQuery selectors for `selector.append()` and `selector.prepend()`
-* You’ll also be using the JavaScript method `string.replace(old, new)` to swap out all the placeholder text (e.g. `%data%`) for data from your resume JSON objects.
+* You’ll also be using the JavaScript method `string.replace(old, new)` to swap out all the placeholder text (e.g. `%data%`) for data from your resume javaScript objects.
 * Here’s an example of some code that would add the location of one your companies to the page:
    * `var formattedLocation = HTMLworkLocation.replace("%data%", work.jobs[job].location);`
    * `$(".work-entry:last").append(formattedLocation);`